BLOG

 Currently, the average yearly income for a music manager in the United States is $85,400.
 However, this sum may change based on a person's degree of education and experience.

-According to Comparably, music managers may frequently make more money depending on where they work.
 For instance, music managers in San Francisco can expect to make an average of $129,000 annually, while those in Salt Lake City can expect to make an average of $68,000 annually.

 On the other side, in the UK, according to Indeed, the average salary for a music manager is £31,264 per year.